 3. Replace your most used lighting with CFL or LED lightbulbs.
 LED bulbs use up to 75% less energy and last longer than incandescant bulbs.
 Get over the initial sticker price and change out your bulbs this winter!

 4. Ride your bike to work.
 Yes, you can still commute to work by bike in winter!
 Wear rain gear over work clothes to make the transition into the office easy, and make sure you have a quality safety light if your commute will be in the dark.
 My favorite: the GoMotion LiteBelt.

 5. When going on extended vacation, turn down your hot water heater to “vacation mode” or “low”, unplug unused/un-needed appliances or electronics to combat “vampire” usage, set your thermostat to 60-65, and turn your thermostat down on your pool or spa.

 6. Have your home “performance tested” to determine any duct leakage, under-insulation, or excessive air leakage in the house.
 In our area of the northwest, for instance, duct leakage is 25-40% on average.
 This can cause efficiency concerns obviously, but also health, safety, and comfort issues in the home.
 Make sure the air you breathe the most–the air in your home–is not making you sick this winter!

-7. Car pool to school or work.
+7. Carpool to school or work.
 My family is involved in no less than four different car pools to accommodate my kids’ school and activity schedules.
-While sometimes confusing, carpooling saves us hundreds of dollars in fuel costs and reduces our carbon footprint.
+While sometimes difficult to keep track of, carpooling saves us hundreds of dollars in fuel costs and reduces our carbon footprint.